 Goal 2.4: Use technological innovation to increase community connectedness and resilience for all residents.
+The Executive is already doing the items described in the Actions under 2.4.

 Policy 2.4.1: Equitably distribute new and existing communication and information technology to better connect areas of the county that have limited access.
 Technology may include hardware, software and network infrastructure.